santtudas/Project2_JQuery/README.md

 - [Setup](#setup)

 ## About The App
-Movie App is and app where user can see what movies are played at what theaters around Helsinki metropolitan area.
+[Todo-list] is an app that allows the user to create a todo-list.

 ## Technologies
-This project was built using HTML, CSS, and JavaScript.
+This project was built using HTML, CSS, and jQuery Javascript library.

 ## Setup
-You can view the Movie App through the previously mentioned link on Netlify.com.
+You can view the Todo-list through the previously mentioned link on Netlify.com.